enthought/mayavi/docs/source/mayavi/mlab_figures_decorations.rst

 function.
 They are described in terms of Euler angles and distance to a focal point.
 The :func:`view` function tries to guess the right roll angle of the camera for a pleasing view, but it sometimes fails.
-The :func:`roll` explicitly sets the roll angle of the camera.
+The :func:`roll` explicitly sets the roll angle of the camera (this can be achieve intercactively in the scene by pressing down the control key, while dragging the mouse, see :ref:`interaction-with-the-scene`).

 The :func:`view` and :func:`roll` functions return the current values of the different angles and distances they take as arguments.
 As a result, the